 Individuals with defined contribution (DC) pensions build up a pension fund using contributions, investment returns and tax relief.
 Before 6 April 2015, most people used their DC pension funds to purchase an annuity.
 This was strongly encouraged by pension tax legislation, which authorised lump sum or flexible payments in limited circumstances.
 The rationale was that tax incentives were designed to encourage people to save for an income in retirement.

 Following press reports of perceived difficulties, the Government launched a consultation in July 2015 on whether individuals were able to access the new pension flexibilities easily and at a reasonable cost.
-An update from the FCA said the overall majority of consumers appeared to have been able to take advantage of the new flexibilities, although there some situations where this was not the case (PN15-28).
-The Government has placed a duty on the FCA to impose a cap on early exit charges (Bank of England and Financial Services Bill 2016, s35).
-A Pensions Bill announced in the Queen’s Speech will include provision for an early exit fees cap in trust-based occupational schemes and to create a system that “enables consumers to access pension freedoms without unreasonable barriers.”
+An update from the FCA said the overall majority of consumers appeared to have been able to take advantage of the new flexibilities, although there were some situations where this was not the case (PN15-28).

 In its November 2015 report on Pension freedoms advice and guidance, the Work and Pensions Committee called for publication of regular data and research to track the longer term consequences of decisions.
-In its response, the Government said it was working with others to “ensure that key indicators are being captured and monitored” (para 2.7).
-The FCA is to launch a Retirement Outcomes Review in 2016, to consider the “impact of the pension reforms on competition and switching in the market.”
+In its response, the Government said it was to “ensure that key indicators were being captured and monitored” (para 2.7).
+In July 2016, the FCA published the terms of reference for its Retirement Outcomes Review, which is to produce its final report in September 2017.
+Data it had collected so far showed that: